Skip to content

 In the field, today’s AI transcription services are an average of 61.92% accurate, which might sound impressive until you realize that this means dealing with pronunciation errors, misheard statements, incorrect punctuation, formatting issues, and many more.

 Let’s put this into perspective.
 In a 10,000-word legal document, an AI’s 61.92% accuracy means you’ll be looking at about 3,800 inaccuracies.
-That’s like trying to find not one, but 3,800 needles in a haystack, except these needles could seriously impact people’s lives and the entirety of the legal justice system.
+You’d never want that many mistakes in your worker’s compensation transcripts.
+That’s like trying to find not one, but 3,800 needles in a haystack.

 Focus on the most meaningful part of your job in the legal field.
 Don’t settle for automated tools with poor results, or do the work yourself.
 Ditto’s legal transcription service is the best in the industry.